-High Occupancy Toll (HOT) lanes are proposed for 1.95 between Spotsylvania County and Washington, D.C.
-These lanes would be available to high occupancy vehicles, such as carpools, vanpools, buses, motorcycles, and emergency vehicles.
-Vehicles not meeting the occupancy requirement can choose to pay to access these lanes, with the prices changing based upon demand and traffic congestion, with the goal to keep the HOT lanes congestion free.
-The current two-lane reversible High Occupancy Vehicle (HOV) lanes between Route 234 in Prince William County and Washington D.C. would be expanded to three lanes, and the three-lane section would be extended to Route 610 in Stafford County.
-South of Route 610, a two-lane reversible section would be constructed to Massaponax in Spotsylvania County, south of an interchange with U.S. 1.
 High occupancy toll roads were built between exit 152 in Prince William County and exit 143 in Stafford County in 2014, with a revised and extended merge area just south of the Garrisonville Road exit opening in 2018.
-New toll roads are in the process of being built along the Interstate 95 corridor from the exit 143 area of north Stafford County down to Route 17 in south Stafford County to increase capacity to 1-95.
-A new 1-95 Interchange just north of the Welcome Center in Fredericksburg is in the planning stage as well.
-This will result in additional capacity being added to
+New toll roads are in the process of being built along the Interstate 95 corridor from the exit 143 area of north Stafford County down to Route 17 in south Stafford County to increase capacity to I-95.
+A new I-95 Interchange just north of the Welcome Center in Fredericksburg is in the planning stage as well.
+This will result in additional capacity being added to the Rappahannock River Crossing.

-TRANSPORTATION & THOROUGHFARE PLAN - Adopted 11/14/2013; Updated 8/9/2016 Page 34 the Rappahannock River Crossing.
 These improvements are regionally significant and expected to benefit commuter populations within the larger area including Spotsylvania County.